eclipse-vertx/vert.x/new/core_manual_js.md

       }
       req.response.sendFile('web/' + file);
     }).listen(8080, 'localhost');

+*Note: If you use `sendfile` while using HTTPS it won't actually use the kernel `sendfile` function, since if the kernel is copying data directly from disk to socket it doesn't give us an opportunity to apply any encryption.*

-**If you're going to write web servers using vert.x be careful that users can exploit the path to access files outside the directory from which you want to serve them.**
+**If you're going to write web servers using vert.x be careful that users cannot exploit the path to access files outside the directory from which you want to serve them.**

 ### Pumping Responses

 Since the HTTP Response implements `WriteStream` you can pump to it from any `ReadStream`, e.g. an `AsyncFile`, `NetSocket` or `HttpServerRequest`.

-Here's an example which simply echoes an HttpRequest headers and body back in the HttpResponse.
-Since it uses a pump for the body, it will work even if the HTTP request body is much larger than can fit in memory at any one time:
+Here's an example which echoes HttpRequest headers and body back in the HttpResponse.
+It uses a pump for the body, so it will work even if the HTTP request body is much larger than can fit in memory at any one time:

     var server = new vertx.HttpServer();